SAP-samples/fiori-elements-feature-showcase/README.md

     }
 }
 ```
-Here "FeatureShowcaseChildEntity2" is the semantic object to be referenced.
+Here "FeatureShowcaseOrder" is the semantic object to be referenced.
 The second part of the name is the action of the app.
 As an example you may have the apps "SalesOrder-manage", "SalesOrder-view" and so on.
 Semantic object and action have to be divided by a dash.
 The property `RequiresContext` determines, whether an entry needs to be selected to enable the navigation button or not.
 If it is set to true, it may be needed, to add the `Mapping` property.
 This property is an array of mappings between local and semantic object properties and it is needed if local properties should be used to filter in the app of the semantic object, but the property names differ.
 In this example, the local property 'integerValue' is mapped to the semantic object property 'integerProperty', so when selecting an entity where integerValue equals 22, the navigation would filter for entries where the 'integerProperty' property equals 22 in the semantic object app.
 Icons can be displayed as the label of the button instead of text, but only if the button is inline.
 When Icons are displayed, the criticality is being ignored.